 What are the details?

-The FSN Summer Conference will take place in Philadelphia, Pennsylvania, July 19-21, 2019.
-The conference will kick off on Friday afternoon and end with lunch on Sunday.
+The FSN Summer Conference will take place at the National Constitution Center in Philadelphia, Pennsylvania, July 16–18, 2021.
+The conference will kick off on Friday evening and end with lunch on Sunday.

 We welcome current students at U.S. colleges and universities, including graduate students and incoming freshmen.

-Housing and meals will be provided for all attendees.
-FIRE will also pay a stipend of up to $300 for travel costs.
+Meals will be provided for all attendees.
+FIRE will also reimburse up to $500 for travel and lodging costs.
 Students must attend the entirety of the conference to be eligible for a travel reimbursement.